Chart Review

 At its core, upload mode is just another ETL (extract, transform, load) operation.

-1. It extracts DocumentReference resources from your EHR.
+1. It extracts DiagnosticReport and/or DocumentReference resources from your EHR.

-2. It transforms the contained notes via NLP & philter.
+2. It transforms the contained notes via philter (and optionally NLP).

 3. It loads the results into Label Studio.